octobercms/docs/database-structure.md

 3. When the console command `php artisan october:up` is called in the command line from the application directory.

 Updates are applied in a specific order, based on the [defined dependencies in the plugin registration file](../plugin/registration#dependency-definitions).
 Plugins that are dependant will not be updated until all their dependencies have been updated first.

+> **Note:** The plugin [initialization process](../plugin/registration#routing-initialization) is disabled during the update process, this should be a consideration in migration and seeding scripts.

 <a name="migration-files" class="anchor" href="#migration-files"></a>
 ## Migration files